nzuguem/nzuguem-k8s-compliance-policies-controller/README.md

 ```bash
 make generate-certificate-on-minikube-for-deploy-controller
 ```
-> ⚠️ Don't forget to replace the `caBundle` in k8s/*-internal.yml with the contents of the _.caBundle_ file.

 - Deploy the webhook configuration, the one that links to the kubernetes service linked to the controller
 ```bash